roaldnefs/airpods/README.md

 ![AirPods output at 48,0 kHz](screenshots/screenshot_48khz.png)

-When the AirPods itself are selected as the input device, they will only output at 16,0 kHZ:
+When the AirPods itself are selected as the input device, they will only output at 16,0 kHz:

 ![AirPods output at 16,0 kHz](screenshots/screenshot_16khz.png)